digling/edictor/README.md

 If you use EDICTOR in your work, please cite the tool as follows:

-> List, Johann-Mattis (2024): EDICTOR 3: A Web-Based Tool for Computer-Assisted Language Comparison [Software Tool, Version 3.0.alpha.1].
+> List, Johann-Mattis and Kellen Parker van Dam (2024): EDICTOR 3: A Web-Based Tool for Computer-Assisted Language Comparison [Software Tool, Version 3.0].
 MCL Chair at the University of Passau: Passau.
 URL: [https://edictor.org/](https://edictor.org).